 3 Credits (3 Lecture 0 Lab 0 Clinical) 3 Hrs./Wk.
 (3 Hrs.
-Lecture) 15 wks.
+Lecture) \15 wks.

 This introductory course is designed to explore the fundamental concepts of genetics.
 The first part of the course focuses on the basic principles of classical (Mendelian) genetics; including the nature of hereditary factors and the mechanisms by which they are transmitted and expressed.
 The latter part of the course covers modern discoveries and techniques that have a foundation in molecular biology.
-Prerequisites: Either Biology 101 and 102, General Biology with Laboratory with a C or higher, or BIO 115 and 116 Anatomy and Physiology I with Laboratory with a C or higher or BIO 131/132, Biology 1 Lecture and Lab with a grade of C or higher.
+Prerequisites: BIO 101/102 or BIO 115/116 or BIO 131/132 with a grade of C or higher.